Izzln/content-broadcast/README.md

 # Content Broadcast

-Digital signage for a workspace or coffee shop: show YouTube live, ABEMA news, or any video stream on the Xiaomi TVs around the venue, all controlled from one admin page.
+Digital signage for venue: show YouTube live, ABEMA news, or any video stream on the Android TVs around the venue, all controlled from one admin page.

 ```
 ┌─ Admin browser ──► Admin UI (React, served by the server)